-2021 compared to 2020 - Medicare segment revenue declined \$45.5 million, or 9%, in 2021 compared to 2020, primarily attributable to a \$28.5 million decrease in sponsorship and advertising revenue and a \$17.1 million decrease in Medicare segment commission revenue.
-The decrease in Medicare segment commission revenue was primarily due to a decrease in commission revenue for Medicare Supplement plans of \$24.3 million and Medicare Part D prescription drug plans of \$5.5 million, partially offset by an increase of \$18.9 million in Medicare Advantage plan commission revenue.
-The increase in Medicare Advantage plan commission revenue was driven by 3% growth in Medicare Advantage approved members and higher constrained LTVs.
+2021 compared to 2020 - Medicare segment revenue declined \$45.5 million, or 9%, in 2021 compared to 2020, primarily attributable to a \$28.5 million decrease in sponsorship and advertising revenue and a \$17.1 million decrease in Medicare segment commission revenue was primarily due to a decrease in commission revenue for Medicare Supplement plans of \$24.3 million and Medicare Part D prescription drug plans of \$5.5 million, partially offset by an increase of \$18.9 million in Medicare Advantage plan commission revenue.
+The increase in Medicare Advantage plan commission revenue and higher constrained LTVs.
 The decrease in commission revenue for Medicare Supplement and Medicare Part D prescription drug plans was attributable to a decline in enrollment volume and net adjustment revenue of \$(8.4) million for the year ended December 31, 2021, primarily due to lower LTVs.